Enome/jungles/files/README.md

 ## GET/:filename

 This will serve the file with the matching filename.
-If a ?downloadquerystring is defined then it will add an attachment header with the filename - the uuid.
+If a `?download` querystring is defined then it will add an attachment header with the filename minus the uuid.